 Hello, sweet tea friends!
-I hope that you all had a wonderful weekend and that all the rain we have been having hasn't deterred your excitement for spring!
-It certainly hasn't taken away from my appreciation of these warmer temperatures (Don't kill my positivity and tell me to expect another snowstorm!).
+I hope that you are having a wonderful week, and even more so, hope that you enjoying the fabulous weather we have been fortunate enough to have!
+I do believe spring has sprung!
+(Don't kill my positivity and tell me to expect another snowstorm!).
 Speaking of the rising thermometer, I thought today, as I write to you about the excitement I have for the onset of spring, I would highlight some of our teas and tea ware that are specifically good for the upcoming warmer temperatures!

 In order to brew all of the lovely teas I'm about to detail, you will need something to brew it in.
 Our absolute favorite way to make iced tea here at Good Life Tea is in our Mist Tea Pitcher.